kronosapiens/foundations/basic_concepts.md

 ## Standard Input, Standard Output, Processes

 By default, every program takes input from one place, Standard Input (`stdin`), and sends output to one place, Standard Output (`stdout`).
-In general, `stdin` is the keyboard/trackbad. `Stdout` is the screen.
+In general, `stdin` is the keyboard/trackbad. `stdout` is the screen.
 A surprisingly large amount of programming boils down to routing the output of one program into the input of another.

 When you execute a command in the shell, the program "takes control" of the terminal while it is running.
 When it finishes, it returns control of the shell.
 While the programming is running, it may request input from standard in (such as asking for a password).
-It may also send output to standard out (for example, informing you about the program's progress).
+It may also send output to standard out (for example, updating you on the program's progress).

 A **process** is an instance of a running program.
 To think of it another way, a program is just a bunch of zeroes and ones inside of memory.
 A process is that program being executed in a million steps on the computer's CPU.
 The same program can be run as many processes.
 They fundamental rule about computers is that processes aren't allowed to mess with each other's memory.
 The kernel makes sure of this (remember the kernel?).